-Dozens of movies have explored Documentaries About Making Movies.
-Here are 23 of our favorites.
+Dozens of films have reported on Documentaries About Making Movies.
+We listed 23 of the best ones.

 From Stevan Riley, starring Marlon Brando, Stella Adler, Bernardo Bertolucci, Michael Borne